GunnerLab/mcce4_tutorial/docs/installation/installation_options.md

 ```
  sh ./MCCE_bin/quick_install.sh
 ```
-The quick installation is completed by forllowing the instruction displayed on the screen.
+The quick installation is completed by following the instructions displayed on the screen.

-## 3. Test Installation

 # Option B: Installation with Executable Compilation and Creation of a NGPB Image Optimized for your System: